ALLWIN-Informatics/Allwin.Sitecore.Modules.LiveList/README.md

 ## How to install to Content Management environment

+ 1. **Compatible only with Sitecore MVC**
- 1. Install the Sitecore package with **Installation Wizard** (including items and files)
+ 2. Install the Sitecore package with **Installation Wizard** (including items and files)
- 2. Add the `/sitecore/layout/Renderings/LiveList/LiveList` rendering to your Placeholder Settings where you want to use to make usable in **Experience Editor**
+ 3. Add the `/sitecore/layout/Renderings/LiveList/LiveList` rendering to your Placeholder Settings where you want to use to make usable in **Experience Editor**

 ## How to install to Content Delivery environment